 “The risk-benefit ratio of statin use, specifically for primary prevention, should be carefully weighed, and further studies are warranted.”

 That’s more doctor-speak.
-We interpret that to mean that the evidence that statins will prevent a first heart attack (“primary prevention”) is weak at best, and you all had better think twice about prescribing these drugs for otherwise healthy folks.
+We interpret that to mean that the evidence that statins will prevent a first heart attack (“primary prevention”) is weak at best.
+Consequently, you all had better think twice about prescribing these drugs for otherwise healthy folks.

 Newer Studies Continue to Show an Association Between Statins and Cataracts: